jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 P(w) = U(w)^{3/4}/Z
 $$

-Let's look each component of and try to convince ourselves this makes sense.
+Let's look at each component of and try to convince ourselves this makes sense.

 **The first part,** $log(\sigma(u_o^Tv_c))$, can be interpreted as the log probability of the target and context words co-occurring.
 We want the model to find $u_o$ and $v_c$ to maximize this probability.